-Netgear supplied us an evaluation unit in May 2016, and after a couple months of using the device we issued our full in-depth review available in the member section below.
+Netgear supplied us with an evaluation unit in May 2016, and after a couple of months of using the device we issued our full in-depth review available in the member section below.

-In addition, we have included this unit several other rounds of testing, members can see our field testing results:
+In addition, we have included this unit in several other rounds of testing, and members can see our field testing results: